MSN in Healthcare Administration and Leadership

-- Take nursing core courses focused on the critical analysis of nursing and healthcare research and theory, bioethics, healthcare policy, and the integration of spirituality in health care.
+- Take nursing core courses focused on the critical analysis of nursing and other topics.

-- Fulfill educational requirements necessary to sit for the American Organization of Nurse Executives nursing leadership exam.
+- Fulfill educational requirements necessary to sit for the American Organization of Nursing Leadership nursing leadership exam.

 - Learn from experienced faculty-practitioners who provide opportunities for students to put course material into practice.